larriereguichet/AdminBundle/README.md

 ```

-Now your admin is ready, but as new routes will be generated, you should clear the Symfony's cache.
+Your Admin is now ready, but as new routes will be generated, you should clear the Symfony's cache.